 The Need for Teaching Resources to Support Social and Emotional Learning (SEL)

-As students return to school this fall, they are undoubtedly bringing a wide variety of emotions to class, including potentially those resulting from traumatic experiences such as loss of loved ones and unsafe home situations.
+As students return to school, they are undoubtedly bringing a wide variety of emotions to class, including potentially those resulting from traumatic experiences such as loss of loved ones and unsafe home situations.
 Regardless of background, many have sustained high anxiety for months, which could impact their learning and their emotional health for a long time.

 Supporting SEL with Podcast Lessons

 Our curated Social Emotional Learning (SEL) Podcast Collection features audio stories that can help teachers support students in transitioning to a new and different school year.
 Teaching with these stories can be useful in recognizing the many complex emotions students bring to school with them and attending to the social and emotional skills needed to navigate the challenges of these times.
 Discussing the stories in this collection can help students and teachers get to know each other, develop and practice important skills and competencies, and establish a positive classroom culture, whether the classroom is virtual, hybrid, or face-to-face.